Keyfactor/keyfactor-go-client-sdk/v25/api/keyfactor/v1/docs/CertificateStoresTypesCertificateStoreTypeUpdateRequest.md

 ### GetSupportedOperations

-`func (o *CertificateStoresTypesCertificateStoreTypeUpdateRequest) GetSupportedOperations() CSSCMSDataModelModelsCertStoreTypeSupportedOperations`
+`func (o *CertificateStoresTypesCertificateStoreTypeUpdateRequest) GetSupportedOperations() CertificateStoresTypesSupportedOperations`

 GetSupportedOperations returns the SupportedOperations field if non-nil, zero value otherwise.

 ### GetSupportedOperationsOk

-`func (o *CertificateStoresTypesCertificateStoreTypeUpdateRequest) GetSupportedOperationsOk() (*CSSCMSDataModelModelsCertStoreTypeSupportedOperations, bool)`
+`func (o *CertificateStoresTypesCertificateStoreTypeUpdateRequest) GetSupportedOperationsOk() (*CertificateStoresTypesSupportedOperations, bool)`

 GetSupportedOperationsOk returns a tuple with the SupportedOperations field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetSupportedOperations

-`func (o *CertificateStoresTypesCertificateStoreTypeUpdateRequest) SetSupportedOperations(v CSSCMSDataModelModelsCertStoreTypeSupportedOperations)`
+`func (o *CertificateStoresTypesCertificateStoreTypeUpdateRequest) SetSupportedOperations(v CertificateStoresTypesSupportedOperations)`

 SetSupportedOperations sets SupportedOperations field to given value.